 \label{sec:Brien1983}

-Neither the \cite{McIntyre1955} nor \cite{Curnow1959} mentioned how their ANOVA tables were determined. \cite{Brien1983} thus presented a generalised procedure for determining the ANOVA table for both single-phase and two-phase experiment.
-Notably, the presented ANOVA consists only the decomposition of the total DF into each source of variation, without the EMS.
-This section briefly describes the procedure presented by \cite{Brien1983} and, in the process, introduced some basic terminologies of experimental design.
+Neither \cite{McIntyre1955} nor \cite{Curnow1959} described how their ANOVA tables were determined. \cite{Brien1983} thus presented a generalised procedure for determining the ANOVA table for both single-phase and two-phase experiments.
+Notably, the presented ANOVA consists only of the decomposition of the total DF into each source of variation, without the EMS.
+This section briefly describes the procedure presented by \cite{Brien1983} and simultaneously introduces some basic terminologies used in experimental design.

 Before constructing the ANOVA table, the overall structure of the experiment must be determined.
 The first step is to identify the treatment and block factors in the experiment and the observational unit.
-The observational unit is the smallest portion of experimental material on which a measurement is made \cite{Bailey2008}.
+The observational unit is the smallest measured quantity of experimental material \cite{Bailey2008}.
 The second step is to divide the factors into different sets, which \cite{Bailey2008} called \emph{tiers}.
 The first tier consists of the factors that jointly identify the observational unit in the absence of randomisation. \emph{Randomisation} is an important concept in the experimental design that involves the assignment of one set of objects to another.
-The main purpose of randomisation is to enable researchers to obtain a data set with minimal systematic bias. \cite{Nelder1965A} also referred to these as \emph{block} factors.
-The second tier factors are those level combinations that are directly associated with those level combinations of the factors at the first tier based on the randomisation.
-The factors in the second tier are, therefore, what \cite{Nelder1965B} referred to as \emph{treatment} factors.
-The smallest unit in the first tier to which the treatment can be applied is also known as \emph{experimental unit}.
-The last step is to determine the relationships between the factors within each tier. \cite{Wilkinson1973} developed a symbolic syntax for representing the block and treatment structures in an experiment. \cite{Brien1999} termed this representation a \emph{structure formula}. \citeauthor{Wilkinson1973}'s syntax was originally developed to generate and analyse the ANOVA models in the GenStat statistical analysis program, although it is now widely used in many statistical packages.
+The main purpose of randomisation is to enable researchers to obtain a data set with minimal systematic bias. \cite{Nelder1965A} also referred to these first tier factors as \emph{block} factors.
+The second tier factors are those level combinations that are directly associated with the factors at the first tier based on the randomisation.
+The second tier factors thus are what \cite{Nelder1965B} termed \emph{treatment} factors.
+The smallest unit in the first tier to which the treatment can be applied is also known as the \emph{experimental unit}.
+The last step is to determine the relationships between the factors within each tier. \cite{Wilkinson1973} developed a symbolic syntax to represent the block and treatment structures in an experiment. \cite{Brien1999} termed this representation a \emph{structure formula}. \citeauthor{Wilkinson1973}'s syntax was originally developed to generate and analyse the ANOVA models in the GenStat statistical analysis program, but is now widely used in many statistical packages.
 Two basic operations described by \cite{Wilkinson1973} are used to represent block and treatment structures, namely \emph{crossing} denoted by an asterisk, $*$, and \emph{nesting}, denoted by a slash, $/$.

-Two-phase experiments involve three tiers of factors, two tiers of block factors and one tier of treatment factors.
+Two-phase experiments involve three tiers of factors, two of block factors and one of treatment factors.
 Consequently, two-phase experiments are also known as \emph{multi-tiered experiments}.
 Tiers 1 and 2 comprise block factors from the Phase 2 and 1 experiments, respectively.
 Tier 3 contains the treatment factors of the overall experiments.

 The ANOVA table can be obtained once the structural formula for every tier of the experiment is determined.
 The first step is to expand the structure formulae for each tier, which yields a set of terms based on the rules described by \cite{Wilkinson1973}.
 The terms from the first tier form an initial structure of the ANOVA table.
 Meanwhile, the terms from the second tier are included in the table under the terms of the first tier with indentation, and only if the two terms from different tiers are confounded.
 The confounding between the terms can be examined using the contrasts generated from each term.
 The two-phase experiment includes an additional tier.
-Therefore, the terms from tier 3 are grouped with those of tiers 1 or 2, with another indentation if confounding occurs between the terms from the two different tiers.
+Therefore, the terms from tier 3 are grouped with those from tiers 1 or 2, with another indentation in the event of confounding between terms from the pair of grouped tiers.